asymmetryfinance/safeth/README.md

 Fundamentals:

-1. Deposit funds into contract
-2. programmitically deposit eth into crv lp
-3. programmitically deposit eth into: lido, rocket pool, swell, concentrator, stargate -> BPT
-4. programmitically lock up CVX as vlCVX
+1. Deposit funds into contract: 48ETH -> 16 ETH to CVX; 16 ETH to Curve LP; 16 ETH to liquid staking to BPT Index

 **Setup**